jan-vince/smallgdpr/README.md

 The main idea is to create groups of cookies and scripts you want to run on your website.

 One or more groups can be set as `Required`.
-User cannot disable these groups in Manage cookies component.
+User cannot disable these groups in Manage cookies component and cookies will be always executed.

-One or more groups can be set as `Active without consent`.
-Scripts in these groups will always run.
+One or more groups can be set as `Default enabled`.
+Scripts in these groups will run without explicit user concent but can be disabled by user (eg. in Manage cookies component).

 You can add your custom JS code to be executed when a cookies group is allowed (or required).

-> But you can use your own code whenever you want (in layout, page or partial) - just check if a group is allowed by `{% if sgCookies.necessary  }` where `necessary` is a code of your cookies groups.
+> You can use your own code whenever you want (in layout, page or partial) - just check if a group is allowed by `{% if sgCookies.necessary  }` where `necessary` is a code of your cookies groups.

 ### Cookies bar